adm1nKirill/Animals_2/googletest-master/googletest/docs/advanced.md

   case 1:
      ... some checks ...
   case 2:
-     ... some other checks ...
+     ... some OTHER checks ...
   default:
      FAIL() << "We shouldn't get here.";
 }